Birmingham–Shuttlesworth International Airport: History

 In the early 1990s Runway 18/36 was extended to 7,100 feet, allowing use by airline jets.
 By the early 2000s, Birmingham had completed improvements to the air cargo areas, including a new facility at the far west end of runway 6-24 which houses FedEx and United Parcel Service.
 A new FAA air traffic control tower located south of the terminal parking deck and measuring 198 ft in height entered service in the summer of 2001.
 The 1962 blue and white air traffic control tower was demolished in 2004.
 In 2006 Birmingham International Airport celebrated its 75th year.
 In July 2007 an 2000 ft eastward extension to Runway 6/24 was completed.
 Now 12007 ft in length, Runway 6/24 allows a fully loaded Boeing 747 to land or take off.

 On June 23, 2008, Birmingham Mayor Larry Langford announced his proposal to rename the airport as the Fred L. Shuttlesworth International Airport, in honor of civil rights activist Fred Shuttlesworth.
 On July 16, 2008, Mayor Langford and the Birmingham Airport Authority voted to change the name of the airport from the Birmingham International Airport to the Birmingham–Shuttlesworth International Airport after the former civil rights activist.
 The name change cost about $300,000.
 The FAA approved the name change and signage of the airport took place on April 3, 2009.

 In 2011, The Birmingham–Shuttlesworth International Airport broke ground on a comprehensive Terminal Modernization Project.
 This project was completed in phases over three years, retaining with extensive renovations the 1973 landside terminal, demolishing the 1962 terminal and 1973 airside concourses and gates (portions of the 1973 Concourse C structure were reused), and constructing all new airside facilities with 19 gates equipped with jetways.
-Completed in 2014, the completed provided a beautiful new terminal that nearly doubled the airport's footprint, but with minimal impact on the community and environment.
+Completed in 2014, the project provided a beautiful new terminal that nearly doubled the airport's footprint, but with minimal impact on the community and environment.

-During the COVID-19 pandemic in 2020, Delta Airlines stored several of their widebody jets as well as many narrow body jets at BHM during the downturn in global travel demand.
+During the COVID-19 pandemic in 2020, Delta Air Lines stored several of their widebody jets as well as many narrow body jets at BHM during the downturn in global travel demand.